 Clip-on wearable fitness trackers are quickly gaining in popularity.
 Discreet fitness tracking solutions such as the Bellabeat Leaf Urban track vitals just as well as any fitness tracking strap while devices such as the Nokia Go even feature automatic detection of workouts and a visual display of your goal progress.

 Certain clip-on fitness trackers deliver a higher accuracy of tracking for specific workouts and activities such as sprinting, jogging, cycling, boxing and rowing.
-With fitness tracking jewelry on the rise, keep your eye on clip-on trackers.
+With fitness tracking jewelry on the rise, keep your eye on the best clip on fitness trackers.
 You may find one perfect for your lifestyle.

 What to Look for in a Fitness Tracker